Software Engineering: A Modern Approach

 In summary, Singleton should be used to model resources that, conceptually, have a single instance during a program’s execution.
 However, misuse of the design pattern occurs when it is merely used to replace global variables.

-Finally, there is one more criticism regarding the use of Singletons:
+Finally, there is another criticism regarding the use of Singletons:

-they make automated testing more complicated.
+they make automated testing more difficult.
 The reason is that a

 method’s result can now depend on a global state stored in a Singleton.